readthedocs/readthedocs.org/docs/automation-rules.rst

 There are some predefined matches:

-- **All versions**: All new versions are matched.
+- **Any version**: All new versions will match.
-- **SemVer versions**: All new versions that follow `semantic versioning <https://semver.org/>`__ are matched.
+- **SemVer versions**: All new versions that follow `semantic versioning <https://semver.org/>`__ will match.

 User defined matches
 --------------------

-If none of the above matches meet your use case, choose **Custom match**.
+If none of the above predefined matches meet your use case, choose **Custom match**.

 The custom match should be a valid `Python regular expression <https://docs.python.org/3/library/re.html>`__.
-Each new version is going to be tested against this regular expression.
+Each new version will be tested against this regular expression.

 Actions
 -------